gamebrary/gamebrary/README.md

 # install dependencies
 yarn

-# serve with hot reload at localhost:8080 (Pointing to production backend)
+# serve with hot reload at localhost:3000 (production backend)
 yarn dev

-# serve with hot reload at localhost:3000 (pointing to local backend)
+# serve with hot reload at localhost:3000 (local backend)
 yarn dev:local

 # build for production with minification